Challah egg bread a part of Sabbath

 • Combine the relaxation of the elements inside the bread device.

-• Pour yeast mix inside the machine.
+• Pour the yeast mix into the machine.

 • Selected gadget to dough setting.